'We want Bruno & 300m!' - Sesko to Man Utd transfer rumours prompt hilarious response from RB Salzburg | Goal.com

 'We want Bruno & €300m!' - Sesko to Man Utd transfer rumours prompt hilarious response from RB Salzburg

-Sesko was inducted to the senior team in the previous campaign and in just 1570 minutes he scored 11 goals and provided seven assists across all competitions for Salzburg.
+Sesko was inducted into the senior team in 2021-22 and in just 1570 minutes he scored 11 goals and provided seven assists across all competitions for Salzburg.

-With Cristiano Ronaldo adamant to leave Old Trafford for Champions League football, United are interested to land the youngster to reinforce their attack.
+With Cristiano Ronaldo eager to leave Old Trafford in search of Champions League football, United are interested in landing the youngster to reinforce their attack.

 What was the tweet from Red Bull Salzburg regarding Sesko's price tag?

 Transfer journalist Fabrizio Romano mentioned that although Manchester United are closely monitoring Sesko, the Premier League club will not make an imminent move for him.
-He also informed that Newcastle United are also keeping a tab on the youngster.
+He also stated that Newcastle United are also keeping tabs on the youngster.

-Responding to the tweet then RB Salzburg said, "We want 300 million + Bruno".
+Responding to the tweet, RB Salzburg said: "We want 300 million + Bruno."

-This is, by all means, an absurd price tag and it was tweeted just to invoke humour.
-The teenager is undoubtedly talented but far from being the costliest player on the planet.

-Salzburg are aware of the interest of United, Newcastle and Bayern and there are reports that the club values the player at £55 million ($66m).
+Salzburg are said to be aware of the interest of United, Newcastle and Bayern and there are reports that the club values the player at £55 million ($66m).

 Who else are Manchester United looking at?

-Manchester United have signed Christian Eriksen, Lisandro Martinez, and Tyrell Malacia in the summer transfer window.
-But more movement is expected at Old Trafford before the window slams shut.
+Manchester United have so far managed to sign Christian Eriksen, Lisandro Martinez, and Tyrell Malacia in the summer transfer window, but more movement is expected at Old Trafford before the window slams shut.

 They have been patiently waiting for Frankie de Jong as talks have stalled even after United agreed to pay £71 million ($84m).
-However, the Dutchman is inclined to continue at Barcelona and continues to be a part of Barca's pre-season preparations.
+However, the Dutchman is inclined to continue at Barcelona and continues to be a part of the club's pre-season preparations.

 United have lined up a few alternatives to De Jong and Lazio star Sergej Milinkovic-Savic is said to sit at the top of that list.
 Ruben Neves, Youri Tielemans, and Declan Rice are also options that Erik ten Hag could consider.